madskristensen/TextmateSample/README.md

 ### Step 5 - Update languages.pkgdef
 This file registers the Textmate bundle with Visual Studio and associates the file extensions with icons.

+## Verify it works
+To test and verify that the Textmate grammar files work, simple hit Ctrl+F5 to launch a new instance of Visual Studio that will automatically have your extension installed.